 Maintaining low temperatures for labeling and packaging can be achieved using validated cold plates, maintaining a constant airflow that enables the temperature to be monitored every 10–15 minutes.
 In the case of frozen products, dry ice may be used.
 Then there are the more extreme cases where certain compounds require specialized cryogenic storage, capable of maintaining temperatures of between -150°C and -200° C.

 Rachel Griffiths, Director of Technical Services at PCI, explains that maintaining the temperature of drugs at the right temperature in all stages of the clinical packaging, storage and distribution cycle for clinical trial programs is critical.
-“You cannot have a drug that has been exposed to the wrong temperature at any point in the process, as that will affect the trial and compromise patient safety,” she says.
-“We need to store therapies at their specified temperature otherwise they may result in a false positive.
-If we do not have stability data from the manufacturer, everything has to be meticulously assessed.”
+“You cannot have a drug that has been exposed to the wrong temperature at any point in the process, as that will affect the trial and compromise patient safety,

 Where low-humidity environments are required, processing suites can be fitted with a humidity control box and capsules can be pre-conditioned in humidity controlled cabinets prior to filling.
 Light sensitive products must be stored in bottles made of high-density plastic PE, in glass containers or blister packaging that has light sensitive barriers.
 Other considerations would be the use of window protection pads, amber lighting or LED bulbs which do not emit UV rays.